Moddable-OpenSource/moddable/documentation/devices/esp32.md

 	The installer will offer to clone the ESP-IDF git repository for you.
 If you choose this option, select the "v4.4 (release version)" option and clone into a a directory called `esp32\esp-idf` within your home folder.

-4. If you did not clone the ESP-IDF during the ESP-IDF Tools installation, create an `esp32` directory in your home folder, either from File Explorer or a terminal.
+4. If you did not clone the ESP-IDF using the ESP-IDF Windows Installer, create an `esp32` directory in your home folder, either from File Explorer or a terminal.
 For instance, in Git Bash:

     ```text
     cd ~
     mkdir esp32
     ```

-5. If you did not clone the ESP-IDF during the ESP-IDF Tools installation, clone the v4.4 tag of the `ESP-IDF` Github repository into your `~/esp32` directory.
+5. If you did not clone the ESP-IDF using the ESP-IDF Windows Installer, clone the v4.4 tag of the `ESP-IDF` Github repository into your `~/esp32` directory.
 Make sure to specify the `--recursive` option:

     ```text
     cd ~/esp32